Termination of Innermost-Terminating Right-Linear Overlay Term Rewrite Systems: Preliminaries

 \section{Preliminaries}

 In this section, we briefly recall some syntactic properties of TRSs and some essential results on innermost rewriting and dependency pairs.
-Familiarity with basic notions and notations on term rewriting~\cite{BN98,Ohl02} is assumed.
+Familiarity with basic notions and notations on term rewriting, rewrite strategies, and dependency pairs~\cite{BN98,TRS,Ohl02} is assumed.